apache/celix-site/source/contributing/submitting-patches.md

 and done!

-Please remember Apache Celix is following the [GitFlow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) and the most recent work is on the `develop` branch.
+<p class="alert alert-primary">Note: Remember that Apache Celix is following the <a href="https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow">GitFlow Workflow</a>
+and the most recent work is on the `develop` branch.</p>

 ## Non-committers